spjy/spjy.github.oi/jotted-topics/microelectronics.md

 $$G \equiv \frac{v_O}{v_I}$$

 # MOSFETs
-A MOSFET is a metal oxide semiconduter (MOS) field effect transistor (FET).
+A MOSFET is a metal oxide semiconductor (MOS) field effect transistor (FET).
 It is a two terminal semiconductor device that is often utilized in integrated circuits.

 ## N-channel MOS
 The N-channel MOS is one that has a heavily doped n-channel regions in the source and drain regions.
 It has the drain, source, gate and body.